 - Length: 8 hours.

-- Style: This interactive course is built around “Step by Step Microsoft Project” by Carl Chatfield, PMP.
-The text is accompanied by PowerPoint presentations – participants build projects based on sample data, as well as developing and experimenting with their own project data.
+- Style: This interactive course uses “Step by Step Microsoft Project” by Carl Chatfield, PMP, accompanied by Key Consulting PowerPoint presentations.
+Participants build projects using sample data, and then develop, and experiment with, their own project data.

 - Texts: Participants receive a course participant’s manual, course textbook, and sample files.

 - Format: Computer classroom.
 We will supply you with a laptop loaded with Microsoft Project if you take the course in one of our classrooms.

 - Prerequisites: None, however we recommend you take Introduction to Project Management, or equivalent, to maximize the value of this course.